LachCrafter/nixos-config/README.md

 # nixos-config

-Here, I'm publishing my NixOS configuration.
+Here, I'm publishing my NixOS configuration and infrastructure.

 This is the configuration for my main system.
 I also have a laptop running Arch Linux, but I plan to switch it to NixOS soon.